Table of Contents[Hide][Show]

 These posts could also go into things like the production process for your products, revealing more details about what makes them unique.

-Infographics are a great way to breakdown complex or lengthy topics.
-Images also visually increase engagement and retention.
-These graphics are great for sharing on social media as well to help draw more people back to your website.
+Infographics are a great way to break down complex or in-depth blog topics as well as increase engagement and retention for subjects that are important to your small business but might not always be the most exciting.
+These visuals are great for sharing on social media as well to help draw more people back to your website.

 21. Listicles & Rankings

-Both listicles (list articles) and rankings posts share items in a list style format.
-The main difference is that rankings—you guessed it—rank something.
+Both listicles (list articles) and rankings posts share items in a list-style format.
+The main difference is that ranking—you guessed it—ranks something.
 Titles of rankings posts will start with words like “top” or “best” or include the word “ranked.”

-You can share lists of helpful tools or resources or these can be tips posts, all of which tend to perform really well.
+You can share lists of helpful tools or resources or these can be tips/tricks/hacks posts, all of which tend to perform really well.

 Focus on improvements or enhancements on your radar and how they serve your audience.
 You could even share financial figures, though it really depends on your brand and if you are comfortable with this.
 However, this tactic could be a terrific way to gain the trust of your audience by extending a transparent and honest look at your business.